-This is where anchoring can play an essential part in helping you get into those states when you need them most.
+This is where anchoring can be essential in helping you get into those states when you need them most.

-The question is, how can you use anchoring in your everyday life, and most importantly, how do you create them for things like feeling more confident, becoming more focused, or simply being more joyful at work?
+The question is, how can you use anchoring in your everyday life.
+Furthermore, how do you create them for feeling more confident, becoming more focused, or simply being more joyful at work?

 Here’s how to install an Anchor

-NB: You can do this exercise with your eyes open or closed; closing my eyes helps me better visualize the experience and thus become more engaged with the state.
+NB: You can do this exercise with your eyes open or closed.
+Closing your eyes helps you better visualise the experience and become more engaged with the state.

-Below are the steps to install a resourceful state to boost your confidence, but they can be used to establish any resourceful state you wish.
+Below are the steps to install a resourceful state to boost your confidence.
+Anchors can be used to establish any resourceful state you wish.

 - First, decide on the state you want to anchor. e.g. boost your confidence.

-- Choose an anchor/s that you will use to trigger the resourceful state. e.g., make the OK sign with your index finger and thumb or rub your index finger and thumb together.
+- Choose an anchor/s you will use to trigger the resourceful state. e.g., make the OK sign with your index finger and thumb or rub your index finger and thumb together.

-- Recall a time when you were at the top of your game when you felt strong and full of self-confidence.
+- Recall a time when you were at the top of your game and felt strong and full of self-confidence.
 It may have been a time in High School, at work or while you were out with family or friends.
 (If you can’t recall a time, imagine a situation where you can experience that state).

 - Now fully experience and immerse yourself into that state; what do you see?
 What are you hearing?
 How are you feeling?
-Engage as many of the emotions as possible.
+Engage as many emotions as possible.

-- Now, as your emotions begin to rise and reach a peak, activate the anchor/s (as describe in point two above).
+- As your emotions rise and reach a peak, activate the anchor/s (as described in point two above).

 - Release the anchor/s as the experience begins to fade, don’t keep the anchor applied during the fading process.